mikastamm/text-to-audiobook/0-prompts/edit-raw-story-prompt.md

 Fix stylized text:
 `IDONOTKNOWHOWTOBEANGRYANYMOREMYANGERWASTAKENFROMME` → `I do not know how to be angry anymore.
 My anger was taken from me.`
 `E X A M P L E` → `Example`

+Remove non-standard characters:
+Any characters that are not common in transcribed speech or dialogue should be removed.

 Replace structured sections with natural sentences.
 Example: